-Rick serves on the House Armed Services Committee and the House Transportation and Infrastructure Committee.
+Rick serves on the House Transportation and Infrastructure Committee and the House Armed Services Committee.
 These committees enable Rick to focus on creating jobs and opportunity to meet the local needs of Northwest Washington.

-As a member of the Transportation and Infrastructure Committee, Rick is committed to investing in transportation to create jobs and keep the economy moving.
-Rick will continue to fight to further invest in roads, bridges, highways and transit to create local jobs and build a foundation for future economic growth.
+As a member of the Transportation and Infrastructure Committee, Rick is committed to investing in transportation to drive job growth and keep the economy moving.
+Rick will continue to fight for strong investments in roads, bridges, highways and transit to build a foundation for future economic growth.
 Rail safety is another priority issue for Rick, and he has worked hard to push for better safety standards for crude oil traveling by rail.

-Rick is also the co-chair of the bipartisan U.S.-China Working Group, which educates Members of Congress on U.S.-China issues through meetings and briefings with academic, business and political leaders from the United States and China.
+Rick is the co-chair of the bipartisan U.S.-China Working Group, which educates Members of Congress about U.S.-China issues through meetings and briefings with academic, business and political leaders from the United States and China.
 China is the largest and most rapidly growing export market for Washington state.
 One in three jobs in Washington state is tied to trade, and from 2000 to 2009, Washington state exports to China grew by 379 percent.
 Rick has visited China nine times.

 The Larsen family has been building a legacy in the Second Congressional District for more than a century.
 Rick and his wife, Tiia, are the proud parents of two sons, Robert and Per (pronounced “Pair”), who represent the fifth generation of Larsens in the district.